Easy Béarnaise Sauce

 Post may contain affiliate links.
 Read my disclosure policy.

-This classic Béarnaise Sauce recipe is made in your food processor, or blender, for an easy foolproof method!
-It’s creamy, rich and perfect on a sandwich, eggs, or a steak for some fancy flare.
+This easy Béarnaise sauce recipe is made in a food processor, or blender, for an easy foolproof method!
+It’s creamy, rich and perfect on a sandwich, eggs, or steak for some fancy flare.

 Looking for more amazing homemade sauce recipes?
-Try these reader favorites: “Oh My!”
-Steak Sauce, Tzatziki Sauce, Best Chimichurri Sauce and Mushroom Sauce for Steak!
+Try these reader favorites, like my “Oh My!” steak sauce recipe, fresh tzatziki sauce, zesty chimichurri sauce and this creamy mushroom sauce for steak!

 What is Béarnaise Sauce?

 • White Wine: You will want to use a dry white wine, not a sweet wine.
-Chardonnay works great.
+Chardonnay, Sauvignon Blanc, or Pinot Gris all work great.

-• Tarragon Vinegar: I like to use Tarragon Vinegar because it adds an extra punch of tarragon flavor.
+• Tarragon Vinegar: I like to use tarragon vinegar because it adds an extra punch of tarragon flavor.
 If you don’t have tarragon vinegar, you can use white wine vinegar instead.
-Champagne vinegar or cider vinegar will also work fine too.
+Champagne vinegar or apple cider vinegar will also work too.

 A spoon scooping up some Béarnaise Sauce.